farhanoktvn/farhanoktvn/README.md

 # Hello and welcome to my profile 👋

-My name is Muhammad Farhan Oktavian, an undergraduate student at the University of Birmingham.
+My name is Muhammad Farhan Oktavian, a master student at Imperial College London.